The First Friday Preview

 For nearly 30 years, art lovers in Philadelphia have reserved the First Friday of every month for gallery hopping.
 To continue this tradition, CraftNOW will help bring together a group of curators and artists for an intimate preview on Thursday nights.

 Watch and enjoy a cocktail with Manatawny Still Works!

-2oz Manatawny 4 Grain Whiskey
+2oz Manatawny 4 Grain Whiskey or other whiskey

 On the Agenda –

 Past Present Projects – Past Present Projects presents Distant Memory, a pop-up art installation in a pair of historic storefront windows on Fabric Row, featuring artists Emily Carris-Duncan and Colin Pezzano.
 Past Present Projects Founder Heather Moqtaderi and Curator Zindzi Harley will offer insights on Distant Memory, with commentary by the artists.

 NextFab – Join NextFab to learn more about their recent projects that support the local craft and artisan sector.
 This includes a brand new artisan accelerator program, which is specifically designed to help artisan entrepreneurs craft profitable business models and reach new customers, by giving them the essential tools, support, and structure to focus on the things that matter to build viable businesses.
 They’ll also talk about their new NextFab location, complete with private workspaces, expanded jewelry and textiles departments, and how they’re hoping to help the local community with their shared workspaces and equipment.